 2. Complete an online application including:

-Guidance on writing project proposals is available on the faculty webpages listed above.
+Please follow the guidance on writing project proposals, available on the faculty webpages listed above.

 If you are applying to a particular project that has been advertised please include the advertised project description, title, and name of supervisor.
 Note that the SEC faculty only accept applications to advertised projects - you should upload a copy of the relevant project description from the webpage in place of a project proposal.

-If you have already applied to Kingston and wish to be considered for a studentship please email the appropriate faculty listed below with your application reference number and attach your Studentship statement of application.
-Please also complete the Equal Opportunities form.
+If you have already applied to Kingston University for October 2022 and wish to be considered for a studentship please email the appropriate faculty listed below with your application reference number and attach your Studentship statement of application.
+Please also complete the Equal Opportunities Form.

-Complete applications must be received by GMT midnight Sunday 15 March 2020.
+Complete applications must be received by the end of day (GMT midnight) Sunday 6 March 2022.